Notice: This page requires JavaScript to function properly.

 Proof of Work (PoW)

-As we have previously mentioned, Proof of Work is the original consensus mechanism pioneered by Bitcoin.
-Let's quickly recap what we already know.
-PoW requires miners to solve complex cryptographic puzzles, and the first miner to solve the puzzle gets the right to add the next block to the blockchain and is rewarded with the cryptocurrency.
-This mechanism ensures network security through the sheer difficulty of the puzzle, making attacks prohibitively expensive.
-However, its energy-intensive nature has sparked a search for more sustainable alternatives.
+Proof of work is the original consensus mechanism introduced by Bitcoin.
+To recap: PoW requires miners to solve complex cryptographic puzzles, and the first miner to solve the puzzle earns the right to add the next block to the blockchain along with a reward in cryptocurrency.
+The mechanism provides network security by making attacks extremely costly due to the computational effort required.
+Its energy-intensive nature, however, has prompted the development of more sustainable alternatives.

 Proof of Stake (PoS)

-Proof of Stake emerged as a greener alternative to PoW and is also used in major blockchains, such as Ethereum.
-Instead of mining, validators are chosen to create blocks based on the number of coins they hold and are willing to "stake" as collateral.
-This mechanism significantly reduces energy consumption, as the security of the network does not depend on performing energy-intensive calculations.
+Proof of stake emerged as an energy-efficient alternative to PoW and is used in major blockchains such as Ethereum.
+Instead of mining, validators are selected to create new blocks based on the amount of cryptocurrency they hold and are willing to stake as collateral.
+This mechanism significantly reduces energy consumption because network security no longer depends on performing intensive computations.

-Moreover, PoS also encourages more participants to hold the cryptocurrency, potentially increasing its value.
-However, concerns about centralization have been raised, as those with larger stakes have a higher chance of being chosen as validators.
+PoS also encourages participants to hold the cryptocurrency, which may help support its value.
+However, it raises concerns about centralization, since individuals with larger stakes have a higher probability of being chosen as validators.

-Let's take a look at the following illustration comparing PoW (left) and PoS (right):
+The following illustration compares PoW (left) and PoS (right):

 Delegated Proof of Stake (DPoS)